 As a first year law student, I truly enjoyed the fact that I was able to utilize my (relatively little) knowledge of the law in a way that was benefiting the community around me.
 I thoroughly enjoyed the feeling of being useful in some sense, especially considering that when I first started my degree I did not feel I had much to offer this early on in my legal academic career.
 The experience I had with StreetLaw is one that I will definitely seek to consistently repeat with various community engagement and pro bono work in the future.

 Student volunteers assist clients at the Migrant Support Drop-In service, including a range of tasks related to immigration advice and information or broader support needs such as education, housing or welfare particularly to asylum seekers and refugees.

 I have really enjoyed the amount of responsibility we are trusted with when volunteering, we are fully involved with appointments and are trusted with helping individuals fill in forms without much or any supervision.
 I genuinely feel like I have learnt a lot about the law in this area.

 Burglary and Robbery Prevention Champion

-This is a new project for 2018/2019 and offers students in their second year and above the opportunity to work with Leeds District Crime Team from West Yorkshire Police.
-You will have the chance to shadow officers in a range of duties across the city – for example visiting young offenders in custody and crime scene investigation – and contribute to crime reduction problem-solving activities.
+Introduced in September 2018, this project offers students in their second year and above, the opportunity to work as a student crime prevention champion alongside the Leeds District Crime Team from West Yorkshire Police.
+Focusing on burglary and robbery, volunteers promote crime prevention advice to students in a variety of ways.
+Student volunteers have the chance to learn more about the team’s work by shadowing officers in a range of duties across the city and contribute to crime reduction problem-solving activities.

 If you have any queries in relation to the Community Engagement Activities offered at the School of Law, please email email@example.com